 Connecticut’s Youngest City – Who Knew?

-June 29, 2022 • Orange, The State, West Haven, Who Knew?
+June 29, 2022 • The State, Orange, West Haven, Who Knew?

 The city of West Haven, incorporated in 1961, is Connecticut’s youngest city but one of the state’s oldest settlements.